RedisGears/RedisGears/docs/runtime.md

 ```

 ### gearsFuture with Python Async Await
-`gearsFuture` is also supported seamlessly with python async await, so it possible to do the following:
+`gearsFuture` is also integrated seamlessly with Python's async/await syntax, so it possible to do the following:

 ```python
 {{ include('runtime/async.py') }}